 What quote has influenced you the most?
 "She believed she could, so she did."
+What qualities are most sends a great example to the sector and to our business.
+We're always looking for ways to showcase this.
+I would say our involvement in networks like WiHTL is playing a large role.

-What qualities are most valuable in a leader?
 Integrity and accountability.